testssl/testssl.sh/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**

-Add any other context about the problem goes here.
+Any other context about the problem goes here.